 Quest for the Best Psoriasis Treatment

 Of course, I haven’t used every psoriasis treatment that’s ever been offered.
 One person I met recently mentioned how he was subject to radiation treatment back in the 1960s.
 Radiation is not on my previously tried treatments list.
-It just feels like I’ve tried just about everything.
+Though, it just feels like I’ve tried just about everything.

 I’m sure many others with psoriatic conditions can relate to changing and switching treatments.
 Psoriasis is a fickle beast that’s difficult to beat.

-Others might work well, but the toxicity or side effects preclude their use for long-term.
-One of my current medications fit in the latter category.
-It’s time to switch treatments to lessen the chance for serious side effects to vital organs.
+Others might work well, but the toxicity or side effects preclude their use for long term.
+One of my current medications fits in the latter category.
+It’s time to switch treatments to lessen the chance for serious side effects to my vital organs.

 A recent survey highlights the fact that those with psoriasis are not satisfied with their current treatment.
-The Psoriasis in America 2016 survey (sponsored by Health Union, conducted between April 26 and June 18, 2016) found that only a third of respondents like their treatment.
+The Psoriasis in America 2016 survey found that only a third of respondents like their treatment.

 Short of those answers, what the survey does tell me is a large majority of people have reasons to not continue treatments.
 I would hope that some stopped because their psoriasis remitted because they worked so well.

 On the other hand, I can think of many reasons I’ve been dissatisfied with treatments and stopped them: cost, insurance issues, safety, convenience, ease of use, how it feels on my skin, irritation, availability, effectiveness, etc. The list is as long as the treatments I’ve tried.

 Finding a psoriasis treatment that works for you can feel like a never-ending quest with seemingly no happy ending in sight.
 Some do give up.
 It can be a trying, tiring, and depressing process.
 I can’t think of another area of my life where I have so many unappealing options.

 I’m overjoyed for those who found what works and keeps psoriasis manageable.
 And of course the choice of what treatments to use, when, and for how long certainly need to be discussed with a doctor.

 I don’t have the exact plan yet from him, but from what I’ve read I’ll need to apply tar and wrap it in plastic wrap for some hours each day.
-The light therapy along with the tar can produce greater results than with either treatment alone with relatively few side effects.
+Light therapy along with the tar can produce greater results than with either treatment alone with relatively few side effects.

 Unfortunately, it’s not possible for me to go to a daycare psoriasis treatment center to undergo the treatment.
 I still need to work and be present with my family.
-But I’m open to trying it despite my fear of how messy, smelly, and time consuming it might be.
+But I’m open to trying it despite my fear of how messy, smelly, and time-consuming it might be.
 I’ve burned in phototherapy before, too, but that was at least a decade ago.

 So it looks like I’m switching psoriasis treatments again as the quest continues.
 A chronic condition like psoriasis demands an arsenal of treatments that can last as long as it stubbornly persists.
-Hopefully, this switch helps me find something I can use for some years to come.